spy4x/seed/docs/how-to.md

 * How to manage firebase.json configuration?
 * How to store and insert demo data?

-## Functions:
+## Cloud Functions:
 * How to manage architecture?
-(Nest.js?)
+(Nest.js)
 * How to manage file uploads and trigger functions for it?
 * How to watch over execution of serverless functions?
-* How to restart serverless function?
-* How to have background tasks and watch their status?
-* How to setup and write Unit-tests with Jest?
+* How to write Unit-tests with Jest?
+* How to write E2E-tests?
 * How to log errors?
 * How to manage environment variables/config?
 Per module?
 (Module Payments needs Stripe secret key, how to manage it so module could be add/removed together with all related secret keys/configs?)
-* How to manage counters?
-* How to send emails with SendGrid?
-* How to manage Service layer to do CRUD operations, file uploads, etc?
-(DatabaseService)